AnthonyM5/my-awesome-blog/_posts/2021-02-15-first-post.md

 {% endhighlight %}

-There are runtimes that are linear, as in our code iterates linearly.
+There are run-times that are linear, as in our code iterates linearly.

 O(n) Time: